San Antonio Brachial Plexus Injury Lawyer

 Here are some common ways brachial plexus injuries can happen:

 It's important to note that while brachial plexus injuries can occur during childbirth due to factors beyond anyone's control, they may also occur as a result of medical negligence or improper medical care.
 In such cases, families may choose to pursue legal action to seek compensation for the injury and associated damages.
-At the Law Offices of Pat Maloney, our San Antonio brachial plexus injury attorney can help.
+At Pat Maloney: Accident & Injury Attorney, our San Antonio brachial plexus injury attorney can help.

 What are the symptoms of brachial plexus injury?